Breast Enlargement and Uplift Surgery

 Learn everything about your treatment

 This procedure is a popular cosmetic surgery in the UK.
 Firstly, it involves increasing the size of the breasts.
 In addition, it involves lifting the breasts and improving their shape.
-While it is possible to perform a breast uplift and a breast enlargement as two separate surgeries, your surgeon may recommend that you combine the two.
-This breast enlargement and uplift overview aims to give you a better idea of what the procedure involves and what it can achieve.

 2 to 3 hoursairline_seat_flat